ArchipelagoMW/Archipelago/docs/world api.md

 ### Player Options

 Players provide customized settings for their World in the form of yamls.
+A `dataclass` of valid options definitions has to be provided in `self.options_dataclass`.
+(It must be a subclass of `PerGameCommonOptions`.)
-Those are accessible through `self.options["<option_name>"]`.
-A dict of valid options has to be provided in `self.option_definitions`.
-Options are automatically added to the `World` object for easy access.
+Option results are automatically added to the `World` object for easy access.
+Those are accessible through `self.o.<option_name>`.

 ### World Options